GSO-soslab/sosl_auv_manual/vehicle_operation/2_operation.md

 # Vehicle operation instruction
 ## Bringup the vehicle
-- Power on the vehicle by plug-in the power cable from the battery management housing (2in housing) to the VIN port in the electronics housing.
+- Power on the vehicle by plug-in the power cable from the battery management housing (2in housing) to the **VIN** port on the electronics housing.
 - Connect your laptop to the same WIFI network (name found on the station box).
 - `Ping [vehicle_ip_address]`.
 The IP address can be found on the vehicle log book.
 Wireless ip address should start with 192.168.1.xxx.
 Tether connection is under 192.168.2.xxx
 - `ssh [vehicle_name]@[ip_address]`
 - In the terminal, run `roslaunch [vehicle_name]_bringup bringup_vehicle.launch`.
 All sensors should be up running and the MVP helm should be active.
 - Enable/disable controller: Open another terminal and type, `rosservice call /[vehicle_name]/controller/enable` or `rosservice call /[vehicle_name]/controller/disable`.
 You should see "controller enabled" or "controller disabled" in the previous terminal.

-## Change states
+By default, the controller is disabled.

+## Get information about the FSM in helm
 - Check your current state: type `rosservice call /[vehicle_name]/helm/get_state`
 - Check available states: type  `rosservice call /[vehicle_name]/helm/get_states`
-- Go to a different state: tyep  `rosservice call /[vehicle_name]/helm/change_state` then use tab to auto-fill. and inside quote symbol you put the actual name of the state, e.g., survey_global.
+- Go to a different state: type  `rosservice call /[vehicle_name]/helm/change_state` then use tab to auto-fill and entry the state name inside quotation marks.
 - The states are defined inside the file `[vehicle_name_config]/mission/config/helm.yaml`.
-    - The finite state machine section shows all the states, state connections, and the control modes used.
+    - `finite_state_machine` section shows all the states, state connections, and the control modes used in the state.
-    - Behaviors section shows the helm plugins used, and their priorities in each state.
-Priority is used for the case that two behaviors may try to command different desired value for a controlled state, then the mvp_control will only take the one from the behavior with the highest priority.
+    - `behaviors` section shows the helm bhv_plugins used, and their priorities in each state.
+Priority is used for the case that multiple behaviors may try to command different desired setpoints for a controlled state.
+Then, the mvp_control will only take the one from the behavior with the highest priority.
     - global_link should be kept at `world_ned`
     - local_link should be kept with `cg_link`
-    - These two links indicate which frame the desired values from the behaviors will be in and will be used by the mvp_control.
+    - These two above links indicate which frames the desired values from the behaviors will be in and will be used by the mvp_control.
-- The configuration for each behavior is loaded by `[vehicle_name]_bringup/launch/bringup_helm.launch`.
-The actual yaml files are located in `[vehicle_name]_config/mission/param`.
+- The configuration for each behavior is loaded inside `[vehicle_name]_bringup/launch/bringup_helm.launch` with additional param from yaml files located in `[vehicle_name]_config/mission/param`.
-- Normally, we will have `start, survey_local, survey_global, kill, and direct_control` states.
+- Normally, we will have `start, survey_3d, kill, and direct_control` states.
     - `start` is the initial state when the MVP-helm is up running.
+Its control mode is normally idle, meaning no states are controlled.
+THe vehicle will return to this state if it has finished all the waypoints.
-    - `survey_local` the MVP_helm will guide the vehicle to go through a list of waypoints defined in `[vehicle_name]_config/mission/param/path_local.yaml` file where x and y are in the world_ned frame or the global frame defined in the `[vehicle_name]_config/mission/config/helm.yaml`
+    - `survey_3d` the MVP_helm will guide the vehicle to go through a list of waypoints.
+Initial waypoint list can be found in `[vehicle_name]_config/mission/param/path_local.yaml`.
+BUt can be updated via topics and services.
+Check **waypoint programming** section for information.
-    - `survey_global` the MVP_helm will guide the vehicle to go through a list of waypoints defined in `[vehicle_name]_config/mission/param/gps_wpt.yaml` file.
-Other path following parameters are located in `path_global.yaml` in the same folder.
-    - In both survey mode, the depth is defined in `depth_tracking.yaml`.
-Currently, it is a constant depth.
-We are currently updating the depth tracking behavior such that different depth can be defined along with the waypoints.
-    - `direct_control` state will allow user to direct command the desired pose in different DOFs based on the control modes.
+    - `direct_control` state will allow user to direct command the desired setpoints in different DOFs based on the control modes.
+Typically, z, yaw, pitch, surge are enabled. see more information in **Desired pose programming** section.
+    - `kill` state is similar to `start` state where no thruster will be commanded. and the vehicle will stay idle.

 ## Waypoint programming
+`survey_3d` uses path_following_3d bevahior plugin from helm.
+This plug-in will guide the AUV to track line segments between the waypoints definde by the user.
+At the same time, it will guide the vehicle to keep its depth around the z-value of the next waypoint.
+We have two options to allow user to update waypoints on-the-fly.

-- Option-1:
+- Option-1: Good for adaptive sampling.
-    - stop the helm
-    - update the waypoints in `gps_wpt.yaml` file
-    - restart the helm by `roslaunch [vehicle_name]_bringup bringup_vehicle.launch`
-- Option-2 (to_do)
-    - `update_waypoint` topic is already exist but there is no ros node or service avaiable to update the values based on a file.
-    - Create a new rosnode called mvp_utilities to have services that user can call to update the waypoints based on yaml file (with latlon or local defined as a param).
+    - User could direct publish waypoints in `geometry_msgs::PolygonStamped` format to the topic name `/[vehicle_name]/helm/path_3d/update_waypoints`.
+The behavior will convert the waypoints into the helm's target id then overwritten its current waypoints and start to track them. **Note** If the vehicle is in the `start` state, user has to switch the vehicle state to `survey_3d` to active waypoint tracking.
+- Option-2: Good for regular AUV survyes.
+    - User could pre-load or upload waypoint files to the folder `[vehicle_name]_config/mission/param/goto_list/`.
+    - User load new waypoints by running `rosservice call /[vehicle_name]/helm/path_3d/load_waypoints "file: '[filename]'"` to load the waypoint files.
+If successful, the vehicle's waypoints will be updated immediately.
+        - If the vehicle is in `survey_3d` state, it will start to track the new waypoints
+        - If the vehicle is in `start` state, you need to switch the state back to `survey_3d`.
+        - User can define different frame_id in the waypoint yaml file.
+        - **TODO add ll_waypoint section for loading waypoints in latitude, longitude and altitude format.**
+- Check next waypoint.
+    - User can check which waypoint the vehicle is moving towards by calling the a service. `rosservice call /[vehicle_name]/helm/path_3d/get_next_waypoint "{}" `
+    - It will retunr the waypoint's x, y, z with a frame_id, and the latitude, longitude and altitude of the waypoint calculated using `ToLL` service from the robot localization package.
+- When the vehicle finish all the waypoints, it will return to `start` state.

-## Desired pose programming
+## Desired pose setpoints programming
+`direct_control` state is designed for the users who don't want to use built-in waypoint following behavior.
+They can directly command desired setpoints to a vehicle state and use MVP_control to control the vehicle pose.

+- `direct_control` control mode can be found in `[vehicle_name_config]/mission/config/helm.yaml`, e.g., you will see `mode: hold_dof` in `direct_control` section.
+- You can find which DOFs are controlled and PID gain in `[vehicle_name]_config/config/control.yaml` or `[vehicle_name]_config/config/control_sim.yaml`.
+The later one is just for simulation environment.
+- The initial desired setpoints are defined in file `[vehicle_name]_config/config/mission/param/direct_control.yaml`.
+- To change the desired setpoints on-the-fly, you can publish a customized msgs to the topic `/[vehicle_name]/helm/direct_control/desired_setpoints`.
-- We recommend to use `rqt_ez_publisher` to adjust the desired pose under the topic `continuous_command_topic`
+- We suggest user to use `rqt_ez_publisher` to adjust the desired setpoints when testing the basic behavior.

 ## Localization
 - Local odometry is available in `ENU` format under `[vehicle_name]odometry/filtered/local` topic